Andrej Perc is a founder and managing partner of Creatim. His articles reflect the expertise and skills of the entire team.

 Use visitors’ social media postings to support your main story.
 And vice versa - Invite them to tag and rate your content and to share photos on social media.

-www.slovenia.info encourage users to pick their favourite photos and share them on social media.
+www.slovenia.info encourages users to pick their favorite photos and share them on social media.

-Nothing shows experience, quality and safety better than endorsements and testimonials of previous visitors.
+Nothing shows experience, quality, and safety better than endorsements and testimonials of previous visitors.
 Scatter them all over your website.
-Short and digestible as they usually are, they provide the evidence users seek: People have been there before me and they look well (it is safe) and they are happy (value for money).
+Short and digestible as they usually are, they provide the evidence users seek: People have been there before me.
+They look well (it is safe) and happy (value for money).

 Nothing can improve your bottom line better than a coherent social media strategy.

-Leverage flat architecture, and streamlined navigation to allow users to land at the content of their interest in no more than 3 clicks, regardless of the device they are using.
+Leverage flat architecture and streamlined navigation to allow users to land at the content of their interest in no more than three clicks, regardless of the device they are using.

 Employ user data analytics and customer journey mapping to ascertain what content users prefer on mobile devices and what tasks they perform on their desktops.
 Adjust the design accordingly.

 Offer an interactive map where users can research points of interest and filter them according to their preferences.
-On www.visitnorway.com an interactive map provides a good overview and convenient first glance information on relevant locations.
-And with the click of an icon on the map users can access additional information further exploring the destination.
+On www.visitnorway.com, an interactive map provides a good overview and helpful first glance information on points of interest.
+And with the click of an icon on the map, users can access additional details further exploring the destination.

 What good is a great solution design if it takes 10 seconds to open a link or if the functional copy in the Russian version is mixed with English or if it is a challenge for editors to find a particular content in a different language version?
 To avoid such issues onboard a solution architect early in the process and choose a CMS wisely (more on that in a moment).

 Considering the many stakeholders we have mentioned above, what you are building is not just an ordinary website.
-It is more like a hub where service providers, journalists, agencies and photographers collaborate, share information and create new experiences for the visitors.
+It is more like a hub where service providers, journalists, agencies, and photographers collaborate, share information, and create new experiences for visitors.

-Basically, you need two highly integrated portals with very distinct types of users: one for the visitors, one for the businesses.
-Each with its own requirements, tooling and distinct user interface.
+Therefore you need two highly integrated portals with very distinct types of users: one for the visitors, one for the businesses.
+Each with its requirements, tooling and different user interface.

 Moreover, the project typically requires a range of integrations (media server, booking server, CRM, social, analytics, marketing tooling, partner websites…) and presents content in several languages and scripts.

-The site's complexity can impact the performance, stability and security targets.
-Hence, the site's structure and the sizing must be approached with due diligence.
+The site's structure can impact performance, stability and security targets.
+Hence, it must be considered with due diligence.

-I am not going to favour any technology vendors or platforms.
+I am not going to favor any technology vendors or platforms.
 There is a wide range of options on the market to choose from.
-In my opinion it is far more important to employ an experienced architect early on and a capable development team with a track record of delivering solutions of similar scope and complexity.
+In my opinion, it is far more important to employ an experienced architect early on and a capable development team with a track record of delivering solutions of similar scope and complexity.